Biltoa/AI_ChatCSV/README.md

 Written in Python, used the following frameworks: OpenAI, LangChain, Streamit

 **Must use your own OpenAI API key for the code to function properly.

-You can edit the API key in the .env file.
+Build Usage:
+1. Download Visual Studio Code
+2. Pull repository
+3. Install the required modules using pip (openai, streamlit, langchain)
+4. Run using (streamlit run main.py)

+Demo Usage:
+1. Insert API Key and click submit
+2. Browse and select your CSV file, (you can also download the example CSV using the button in the demo -optional)
+3. Insert your question in the input field and click submit
+4. Done, wait for the output